TheoLeanse/simple-express-thermostat/README.md

 `$ git clone https://github.com/TheoLeanse/simple-express-thermostat/ && cd simple-express-thermostat` to clone this repo and navigate to that new, cloned directory.

-`$ npm install` to load express from npm.
+`$ npm install --production` to load express from npm.
 You gotta have Node.js installed first, mind!

 Then `$ npm start` will serve up the app (check out http://localhost:3000).

 ### The lovely Gruntfile!

-Run `$ grunt` from the CLI.
+If you want to muck about in the code, install all the dev dependencies first with `$ npm install`

+Then `$ grunt`...

 This will install bower dependencies (jasmine-core), run the test suite via karma, and watch for changes to source and spec files.